Payday loans are a type of consumer debt that is also referred to as cash advance loans and have very high lending charges.

 They often fall under the term ‘predatory lending.’

 Interest rates quite often reach more than 350% per annum and thereby making it very difficult for general consumers to pay them off, without sacrificing big amounts to penalty and burdening interests.

-But, one state is making a big change.
-This state is all geared up to bring an end to usurious lending practices.
+But one state is making a big change.
+The state is all geared up to bring an end to usurious lending practices.
 And for those who are already suffering from these types of payday loans or cash advances, there are new financial relief programs initiated by well-recognized organizations.

 Also known by the short KLPP acronym, this is a collaborative project run by the chain of Catholic Charities and helps people in paying off multiple payday loans, by offering a low-interest consolidation loan.

 This is a loan refinancing step, where payday loan victims will be given a personal loan sort of debt vehicle, with an amount greater than or equal to the consumers’ total payday loan balance.
-But, there are some terms and conditions, which you must adhere to, to get yourself benefitted by KLPP.
+However, there are some terms and conditions, which you must adhere to, to get yourself benefitted from KLPP.